troppes/washsite/README.md

 ## Container

 There are two containers available for deployment purposes.
-If you only want to deploy the backend, please refer to the API-Documentation: COMING SOON!
+If you only want to deploy the backend, please refer to the API-Documentation for building a frontend: [https://troppes.github.io/washtrak/](https://troppes.github.io/washtrak/)

 ### Docker-Compose

 A docker-compose file can be found at [https://github.com/troppes/washtrak/blob/master/docker-compose.yml](https://github.com/troppes/washtrak/blob/master/docker-compose.yml).
 It assumes the deployment for localhost.
 If you want to deploy in production, please refer to the Readme-Files at Dockerhub.
-Links can be found in the specific Readme-Files for the frontend and backend.
+Links can be found in the Readme-Files for the frontend and backend.

 ### Ansible